neurodata/aloftus/README.md

+hi felicity
-hi felicityshould be before the old text
+should be before the old text

 I can still update readmes programatically